dasein108/mcp-cw-graph/docs/smart_contract.md

 ## Notes

-- All timestamps should be in ISO 8601 format
+- All timestamps are in nanoseconds since the Unix epoch
 - Maximum limit for pagination is 100 items
 - Default limit is 50 items
 - Gas prices and fees may vary based on network conditions
 - Always test transactions on testnet before mainnet deployment
-- Cyberlinks have both numeric IDs and formatted IDs (e.g., "Post:1")
+- Cyberlinks have both numeric IDs (GID) and formatted IDs (FID, e.g., "Post:1")
 - Type changes and link changes (from/to) are not allowed after creation
 - The contract supports semantic cores for predefined type systems